 Right now it is Lent, and the humungous fish sandwiches are ruling in the “Burgh.
 Actually, that did surprise me here in Cleveland that the fish sandwiches are so little.
 I assumed everyone had HUGE fish sandwiches on Fridays.
 That could be why every Friday is fish.

 The building remained closed and vacant for many years.
 Someone else tried to reopen it and claimed to use Fatigati’s recipes, but wasn’t the same.
-Old man Fatigati just had something special in his recipes.
+Old man Fatigati had something special in his recipes.

-Pittsburgh Lent Fish Sandwich
+Pittsburgh Lent Fish Sandwich Recipe

-Yes, the thought of doing the fries and slaw occurred to me, since that is what is mostly done in Pittsburgh.
-Honestly, it wasn’t until I went to the grocery store and saw the meal deal of the week: A platter of fried fish, Mac n Cheese, and coleslaw for $15 that it came to came to me.
+Yes, the thought of doing the fries and slaw occurred to me, since that is what know about Pittsburgh food.
+It wasn’t until I went to the grocery store and saw a platter of fried fish, mac n cheese, and coleslaw, that it came to came to me.

 - 4 Fried and Battered Fish fillets

-- 1 cup mac n cheese cooked
+- 1 cup mac n cheese, cooked

-- 1 cup coleslaw prepared
+- 1 cup coleslaw, prepared